ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/venturing-and-sea-scouts/what-a-life/index.md

 nova: what-a-life
 program: venturing-and-sea-scouts
 layout: nova-req
-lastUpdate: November 7, 2020
+lastUpdate: May 25, 2022
 hiddenNotes:
     - Removed dead links from 3A2, 3B2, 3D2, 3E2
     - Corrected link title for 3A2
 ---

-This module is designed to encourage you to explore different facets of the biological life and living systems around you, including macrobiotic and microbiotic life, ecology, genetics, and advances in medicine.
+This module is designed for Venturers and Sea Scouts to encourage you to explore different facets of the biological life and living systems around you, including macrobiotic and microbiotic life, ecology, genetics, and advances in medicine.

 {{#requirements}}
 1. Choose A *or* B *or* C and complete ALL the requirements.
-    A. Watch not less than three hours total of shows or documentaries related to areas of biology: botany, zoology, genetics, medicine, ecology, veterinary medicine or microbiology.
+    A. Watch not less than three hours total of shows or documentaries related to areas of biology: botany, zoology, genetics, medicine, ecology, veterinary medicine, or microbiology.
 Then do the following:
         (1) Make a list of at least five questions or ideas from the show(s) you watched.
         (2) Discuss two of the questions or ideas with your counselor.
-        Some examples include - but are not limited to—shows found on PBS (NOVA), Discovery Channel, Science Channel, Animal Planet Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
+        Some examples include-but are not limited to—shows found on PBS (NOVA: "Cracking the Code"), Discovery Channel, Science Channel, National Geographic Channel, Animal Planet and TED Talks (online videos).
 The Human Genome Institute at NIH website at www.genome.gov/10000002/education/ has educational information and activities related with human genetics.
-You may choose to watch a live performance or movie at an aquarium, nature center, and wildlife park or science museum instead of watching a media production.
+You may choose to watch a live performance or movie developed by a local science museum or state or federal agency.
 You may watch online productions with your counselor’s approval and under your parent’s or guardian’s supervision.
     B. Read (not less than three hours total) about anything related to a biological topic and do the following:
         (1) Make a list of at least five questions or ideas from each article.
         (2) Discuss two of the questions or ideas with your counselor.
-        Examples of magazines include—but are not limited to—Discover, Science News, Natural History, Scientific American, National Geographic, and The Scientist.
+        Examples of magazines include—but are not limited to—Discover, Science News, Natural History, Scientific American, National Geographic, Smithsonian and The Scientist.
     C. Combine reading and watching activities (not less than three hours total), and do the following:
         (1) Make a list of at least five questions or ideas from your activity.
         (2) Discuss two of the questions or ideas with your counselor.